bghill/mpf-docs/machines/homebrew.rst

 Control System
 --------------

-If you are "just" retheaming a machine have a look at the :doc:`existing` section.
+If you are "just" retheming a machine have a look at the :doc:`existing` section.
 If you want to use MPF to power a new *custom* pinball machine that you build yourself, you should buy new custom driver boards.